umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-To-Setup-Content-Template/index.md

 ## How to set it up

-Setting up your template comes in two parts, first you need to make a page that has the widgets you want, and then turn that into a template.
+Setting up your template comes in two parts - first you need to make a page that has the widgets you want, and then turn that into a template.

 ### Setting up the widgets of the page

-Let's start by setting up the page with some widgets, you can read more about [Widgets](../../Uno-pedia/Widgets/index.md) in the Uno-pedia section.
+Start by setting up the page with some widgets.
+You can read more about [Widgets](../../Uno-pedia/Widgets/index.md) in the Uno-pedia section.

-1. Click the  button in the three ... at your home node and select page
+1. Click the context menu on your home node (***...***) and select the page
 2. Name the page
 3. Add the Widgets you want in your template and set it up how you like it